vtjong/counting-seqs-sru/README.md

 The experiment involves training a counting model using SRU.
 The model architecture includes:

-- **5 layers of SRU**: Each with an input size of 3 and 9 hidden neurons per hidden layer.
+- **5 layers of SRU**: Input size of 3 for first layer and hidden size of 9.
 - **A final fully-connected layer**: To predict the output based on the SRU layers' representations.

 The model is trained to predict the subsequent number in a sequence given three input numbers.